 - Binoculars.
 We love our binoculars for watching the birds fly, the hawks nest in our back yard and for our great big safari adventures in the house!

 - Audubon First Field Guide Birds.
-We love Audubon First Field Guides, and have found Throftbooks to be the least expensive place to obtain copies.
+We love Audubon First Field Guides and have found them to be very child friendly.

 - Birds at my Feeder is a lovely book that is perfect for preschoolers.
 It has just enough information to be engaging without being overwhelming.
 The illustrations are incredible!